Queen: Her Majesty is still receiving letters about parking misbehavior in malls, parking garages and elsewhere, and this fresh angle caught her eye:

 I had to suddenly stop and yank my 11-year-old daughter out of the way while the blue Mercedes went by.
 As Mary said in your last column about parking, I believe this behavior is lazy, but I would also add "dangerous" and "discourteous."

 Queen: Brian, you're right.
 Any time a driver does something unexpected, whether on the road or in a parking lot, it increases the likelihood of an accident.

 When a driver cuts across the delineated parking space to get from one aisle to another, rather than going all the way to the end and making a proper turnaround, this is tantamount to crossing the double yellow line on the highway.
 In the latter case, oncoming vehicles have no reason to think a car will suddenly appear in front of them and have little or no time to stop.
-In the former case, as you discovered, a driver getting out of or into a car could be struck
+In the former case, as you discovered, a driver getting out of or into a car could be struck by the other vehicle.

 Here's another one to avoid: If you are about to leave and the space in front of you is empty, resist the urge to drive through the empty space in order to get out quicker.
 People coming down the opposite lane are not expecting you to pull out headfirst.
 Also, if the parking is angled so it's a one-way traffic lane, you could end up driving your car the wrong way on that one-way lane.

 Commuter: While driving through Dublin, I was using my speaker phone and passed a construction site.
 I could not hear the person I was speaking to, so I pressed the phone against my ear and was caught.
 Yes, I was guilty.
 I have used and advocated hands-free since 1987.